About Regeneration

 Learn which native cultures are indigenous to your area and support traditional land management techniques.

 Reduce meat, especially red meat, in your diet.
-Land conversion to agriculture drives land degradation, and meat production requires up to 100 times as much land as plant production.
+Land conversion to agriculture (link is external)drives land degradation, and meat production requires up to 100 times as much land as plant production.

 Groups